Practical tips and tools for growing a business

 2. Identifies the solution

 Once the cash flow problem is identified, an action plan is developed to get out of the situation.
-Such a plan can be related to cost reduction (for example, giving up less important expenses, reducing the number of employees), giving up unprofitable orders or selling assets (unused or unencumbered fixed assets, inventory or stock).
+Such a plan can be related to cost reduction (for example, giving up less important expenses, reducing the number of employees), giving up unfavorable orders or selling assets (unused or unencumbered fixed assets, inventory or stock).
 In case of overdue receivables, look for a solution with debt collection companies and draw conclusions on how to change the receivables control policy in order to avoid similar problems in the future.
 There are companies that also purchase delinquent accounts receivable.

 3. Go out for talks